elgopher/pixiq/README.md

 ## What you can do with Pixiq?

-+ draw images on the screen in real time using your favourite [Go programming language](https://golang.org/)
++ draw images on a screen in real time using your favourite [Go programming language](https://golang.org/)
 + manipulate every single pixel directly or with the use of tools

 ## What is Pixel Art?